-Reciprocal Borrowing Privileges: Your Teaneck Library Card is valid at 73 public libraries in Bergen County and North Jersey.
-The libraries are linked by a daily delivery service that permits you to have materials sent to Teaneck and to return materials from other libraries to Teaneck.
-Your Teaneck Library Card gives you access to nearly 6 million items across Bergen County and at ten other community libraries.
+Reciprocal Borrowing Privileges: Your Teaneck library card is valid at 73 other public libraries in Bergen County and North Jersey.
+The libraries are linked by a daily delivery service which permits you to have materials sent to Teaneck and to return materials from other libraries to Teaneck.
+Your Teaneck library card gives you access to nearly 6 million items across Bergen County and at eight other community libraries.

 Library Card: You are entitled to a library card if you live in Teaneck.
-Present either a NJ driver's license with your Teaneck address, a Bergen County ID card or two other items listed at the Library's front desk.
+Present either a NJ driver's license with your Teaneck address or a Bergen County ID card at the Library's front desk.
 Children can get a card by having their parent with them or by showing a Teaneck school report card.
 Your library card must be presented each time you wish to borrow materials.

-Friday morning group - every Friday from September through June, primary audience is seniors although all are welcome - lectures, slide shows, group discussions.
+Programs: ALL FREE!
+Friends Film Series: Foreign films shown every other Wednesday evening.
+Concerts - from September-May: Once a month on Sunday afternoons, free, generally classical music.
+Friday Morning Group - every Friday from September - June: Primary audience is seniors although all are welcome - lectures, slide shows, group discussions.

-Reference Service: The Libraryfields queries from people of all ages, education levels, etc. We find addresses of companies, evaluations of cars and consumer goods, criticism of authors, a doctor's credentials, material for preparing a resume, and facts and figures for the range of human knowledge.
-The Library stocks current editions of many standard reference works and uses the services of the Internet and the New Jersey Regional Network to find materials that answer a patron's questions.
+Reference Service: The Library fields queries from people of allages, education levels, etc. We find addresses of companies, evaluations of cars and consumer goods, criticism of authors, a doctor's credentials, material for preparing a resume, and facts and figures for the range of human knowledge.
+The Library stocks current editions of many standard reference works and uses the services of the Internet and the New Jersey Regional Network to find materials which answer a patron's questions.
 Reference service is available in person or over the phone except on Sunday when the level of in-house use does not permit phone service.

 English as a Second Language: The Library attempts to link people needing instruction in the use of the English language with volunteer tutors for one on one training.
 Contact Carol Anderson or Toby Weiss.